AaltoSciComp/scicomp-docs/aalto/welcomeresearchers.rst

 workstations, you can use the :doc:`HTCondor <../aalto/htcondor>` distributed computing framework.

-Most HPC at Aalto is performed on :doc:`Triton <../triton/index>`, the Aalto HPC cluster.
+Most demanding computing at Aalto is performed on :doc:`Triton
+<../triton/index>`, the
+Aalto high performance computing cluster.
 It is a fairly standard medium-sized cluster, and it's main advantage is the close integration into the Aalto
-environment: it shares Aalto accounts, its data storage (2PB) is also available on workstations, and has responsive local support.
-If you need dedicated resources, you can purchase them and they can be managed by us as part of Triton.
+environment: it shares Aalto accounts, its data storage (2PB) is also available on workstations, and has local support.
+If you need dedicated resources, you can purchase them and they can be managed by us as part of Triton so that you get dedicated resources and can easily scale to the full power of Triton.
 Triton is part of the Finnish Grid and Cloud Infrastructure.
+Triton is the largest publically known computing cluster in Finland after the CSC clusters.

-`CSC <https://csc.fi>`_ (the Finnish IT Center for Science) is a government-owned organization.
-They provide a lot of services, most notably HPC, data, and IT infrastructure services to the academic sector.
+`CSC <https://csc.fi>`_ (the Finnish IT Center for Science) is a government-owned organization which provides a lot of services, most notably HPC, data, and IT infrastructure services to the academic sector.
 All of their services are free to the academic community (paid directly by the state of Finland).
 They also coordinate the Finnish Grid and Cloud Infrastructure.
-They have the largest known cluster in Finland.
+They have the largest known clusters in Finland.